mwilliamson/mammoth.js/README.md

 Otherwise, elements are reused.

 For instance, suppose one of the specified style mappings is `p.Heading1 => h1`.
-If Mammoth encounters a .docx paragraph with the style `Heading1`, the .docx paragraph is converted to a `h1` element with the same text.
+If Mammoth encounters a .docx paragraph with the style ID `Heading1`, the .docx paragraph is converted to a `h1` element with the same text.
-If the next .docx paragraph also has the style `Heading1`, then the text of that paragraph will be appended to the *existing* `h1` element, rather than creating a new `h1` element.
+If the next .docx paragraph also has the style ID `Heading1`, then the text of that paragraph will be appended to the *existing* `h1` element, rather than creating a new `h1` element.